 If you’re wondering why I haven’t posted any craft projects lately, it’s because we’re in the midst of a major home renovation.
-Over the last year or so, we’ve been slowly tearing down and remodeling each room in our house as time allowed.
-Now we are ready to begin work in mine and sister’s bedrooms, aka our craft rooms?.
+Over the last year or so, we’ve been slowly remodeling our house and the next room queued for demo is the craft room.

-While I’m excited about redecorating my sad excuse for a workspace, this, unfortunately, means that several of the craft projects I had planned will have to wait until the reno is over?.
+While I’m excited about redecorating my sad excuse for a workspace, it (unfortunately) means the projects I had planned will have to wait until after the reno.
+Bummer😒.

-A lot of collectors loved her original outfit and weren’t too happy about this.
-Besides the fact that they just didn’t like the dress, many said that the yellow version felt cheap and stained the doll’s body.
+A lot of collectors loved her original outfit and weren’t too happy about the change.
+They didn’t like the style and, while I don’t know all the details, it was said that the yellow fabric was flimsy and stained the doll’s body.

-I tend to believe this is true since quick internet search provides plenty of pictures showing yellow stains where the dress touched the doll’s vinyl.
-Plus, if you recall, both Elsa and Rapunzel had a good amount of staining from their clothing–there is a picture showing Elsa’s blue “birthmark” in this post: Disney Animator Doll Review–Elsa And Rapunzel.
+I tend to believe this is true since quick internet search provides plenty of pictures showing yellow stains where the dress touched the vinyl.
+Plus, if you recall, both Elsa and Rapunzel had a good amount of staining from their clothing.
+You can see pictures showing Elsa’s blue “birthmark” in our review: Disney Animator Doll Review–Elsa And Rapunzel.

 Everyone seems to agree that this Belle is as beautiful as the first edition.
 From what I can tell, the dolls looks exactly the same, except that the first edition Belle had lace around her socks and this one doesn’t.